Exciting News!

 Overview

 Recognition that hard work and determination provide a pathway to accomplishment is the force that continues to drive Cheryl.
-She is a product of the public school system in southern West Virginia, and by the time she was 14, she knew that she wanted to be a lawyer.
-Driven by that goal, refusing to be stopped by any obstacle, she moved forward with dogged determination.
-That determination is apparent in the courtroom, where she passionately speaks for her clients.
+She is a product of the public school system in southern West Virginia, and by the time she was 14, she knew she wanted to be a lawyer.
+Driven by that goal, refusing to be stopped by an obstacle, she moved forward with dogged determination, the same determination with which she passionately advocates for her clients.

-For Cheryl, every client and every case deserves the best - whether it is a relatively minor matter, or one of remarkable magnitude.
-She enters the courtroom only after detailed preparation.
+For Cheryl, every client and every case deserves the best – whether it is a relatively minor matter or one of remarkable magnitude.
+She enters the courtroom only after detailed reparation.
 Even with more than 30 years of trial experience, she takes nothing for granted, particularly the opposition, when trying a case.
 She leaves no stone unturned for her clients.

 Cheryl is a trial attorney and mediator whose experience includes:

-• Vast and varied experience with leasing issues, landlord-tenant issues and collection matters;
+• Vast and varied experience with leasing issues, landlord-tenant issues, both commercial and residential, and collection matters

-• Locally represented one of the largest developers of shopping malls in the country
+• Locally represented one of the largest developers of shopping malls in the country, including a First Amendment challenge against the developer

 Employment litigation

-• Represented a global manufacturing company in various Title VII and wrongful termination claims;
+• Represents a global manufacturing company in various Title VII and wrongful termination claims

-Assisted in representation of a local lending institution in wrongful termination case;
+Assisted in the representation of a local lending institution in a wrongful termination case

 • Counseled various local and regional companies relative to employment matters